Seraphim Rose: Toll houses

-Evolution vs. creationism
+Creationism vs. evolution

-Rose also waded into the ongoing debate between Biblical creationism and evolution, asserting in Genesis, Creation and Early Man that Orthodox patristics exclusively supported the creationist viewpoint.
-This idea was criticized by other Eastern Orthodox theologians, who asserted that while mankind's existence is not accidental by any means, there is no official church doctrine as to the precise process God used in creation, nor the length of time that it might have required.
+The Orthodox Church has not dogmatized a specific scientific interpretation of the Book of Genesis, but many see the Church Fathers as articulating that living species were created instantaneously by God.
+The Oxford Handbook of Natural Theology states that Rose expressed a "kind of fundamentalism in relation to the patristic literature" regarding scientific questions.
+Rose engaged in the debate between Biblical creationism and evolution, asserting in Genesis, Creation and Early Man that Orthodox patristics exclusively supported the creationist viewpoint.
+This idea is not held universally by Eastern Orthodox theologians, and others criticize the idea by asserting that while mankind's existence is not accidental by any means, there is no official church doctrine as to the precise process God used in creation, nor the length of time that it might have required.
 In the 2011 edition of Rose's Genesis, Creation and Early Man, his spiritual child and editor, Hieromonk Damascene, alleges to have demonstrated that Rose's teaching is in accord with the great saints and elders of the 19th and 20th centuries who have spoken on the issue, such as Theophan the Recluse, John of Kronstadt, Justin Popovich, Paisios, and Sophrony.